jaredkhan/Basic-Grunt-Init/README.md

 # basic-grunt-init

-> Create a basic Grunt setup with
+Create a basic Grunt setup with src and dist folders.
+Setup for using Sass, JS, and HTML.

+- liveReload
+- Sass
+- imagemin
+- uglify
+- Source maps (both sass and js)

 [grunt-init]: http://gruntjs.com/project-scaffolding